Skip advert

 Advertisement - Article continues below

 Euro NCAP reassessed the Golf in 2025 under much more rigorous criteria than its original 2019 test to check if its five-star rating still applied.
-The independent safety organisation has ruled that the Golf (along with the GTI variant) still has a maximum five-star rating, and this is partly in thanks to the excellent level of on-board kit.
+The independent safety organisation has ruled that the Golf (along with the GTI variant) still has a maximum five-star rating, and this is partly thanks to the excellent level of on-board kit.

 In the unfortunate event of a collision, there are front, side and curtain airbag systems in place to help prevent injury, while VW’s automatic post-collision braking function brings the vehicle to a stop to try and avert a secondary impact.

-Other driver assistance features include driver fatigue detection and Lane-keeping assist with Road Edge Recognition, along with a Travel Assist system, which utilises camera and radar sensors to allow partially assisted driving, as long as the driver keeps their hands in contact with the steering wheel.
-The Side Assist and Rear traffic alert use radar technology to monitor approaching vehicles.
+Other driver-assistance features include driver fatigue detection and Lane-keeping assist with Road Edge Recognition, along with a Travel Assist system, which utilises camera and radar sensors to allow partially assisted driving, as long as the driver keeps their hands in contact with the steering wheel.
+The Side Assist and Rear Traffic Alert use radar technology to monitor approaching vehicles.

 The Emergency Assist function intervenes if it detects no driver input: if the driver has no contact with the capacitive touch-sensitive steering wheel for 10 seconds, then the system activates visual and audible warnings along with a braking jolt.
 If there is still no response, the hazard lights are activated, and the vehicle is automatically slowed, steered into the left-hand lane and - traffic permitting - brought to a controlled stop.